aamaanaa/firefox-userjs-parser/README.md

     "Comment": "disallow pop ups with newwindow event" },
 ```

+Now, this is *clear, sexy, and well structured*!
+So, easy to share and give! and more important: easy to use for the rest of the upcomming functionality!

 we can do stuff with this like comparing to other user.js from online resources, save it, back up it, share it online. whatever.

 ### parsing other user.js files